dotnet/AspNetCore.Docs/aspnet/client-side/bootstrap.rst

 Getting Started
 ---------------

 There are several ways to get started with Bootstrap.
-If you're starting a new web application in Visual Studio, you can choose the default starter template for ASP.NET 5, in which case Bootstrap will come pre-installed:
+If you're starting a new web application in Visual Studio, you can choose the default starter template for ASP.NET Core 1.0, in which case Bootstrap will come pre-installed:

 .. image:: bootstrap/_static/bootstrap-in-starter-template.png

-Adding Bootstrap to an ASP.NET 5 project is simply a matter of adding it to ``bower.json`` as a dependency:
+Adding Bootstrap to an ASP.NET Core 1.0 project is simply a matter of adding it to ``bower.json`` as a dependency:

 .. literalinclude:: /../common/samples/WebApplication1/src/WebApplication1/bower.json
   :language: json
   :linenos:
   :emphasize-lines: 5

-This is the recommended way to add Bootstrap to an ASP.NET 5 project.
+This is the recommended way to add Bootstrap to an ASP.NET Core 1.0 project.

 You can also install bootstrap using one of several package managers, such as bower, npm, or NuGet.
 In each case, the process is essentially the same:

 Bower